spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Langley-Shirley N, Jantz RL (2010)**
-A Bayesian approach to age estimation in modern Americans from the clavicle. *Journal of Forensic Sciences,* 55(3):571-583.
+A Bayesian approach to age estimation in modern Americans from the clavicle. *Journal of Forensic Sciences* 55:571-583.

 * *Purpose:*  Age estimation based on a 3-phase or 5-phase system for medial clavicular fusion for modern American individuals.
 * *Sample:*  n = 1289 (1044 male, 245 female): 594 individuals (448 male, 146 female) between 11 and 33 years from the William F. McCormick Clavicle Collection, 354 individuals (255 male, 99 female) between 11 and 30 years from the Hamann-Todd Osteological Collection), and 341 males between 16 and 33 years from the Korean War.